 In Around the top left firepeg was fired up by hand.
 It has only one tick to glow, but in the beginning of this tick it sends the fire to the top right firepeg.
 The later has to wait 1 tick before firing up, so as the first peg shuts off, the second peg turns on, firing up the third peg.
 Skipping to the bottom left peg, which is the fourth, we see that it fires up the first peg, so they pass the fire along the loop as long as the player is running.

-Around is your first FIREPEGS example of dynamical pattern.
-Dynamical pattern repeats itself not only in space, but in time too.
+Around is your first FIREPEGS example of a spatiotemporal pattern.
+This pattern repeats itself not only in space, but in time too.

 X-Blinker uses the same layout as before. but it the beginning I fired up two diagonally opposite pegs.